jainanuj7/torflix/README.md

 # Torflix
 Torflix lets you stream torrents on VLC locally without downloading the entire torrent.
-It uses peerflix node module.
+It uses peerflix node module for streaming torrents and Expressjs for setting up the routes.

 # Requirements
 Nodejs and a web browser